Home » Blog » Elementary » Free Charlotte Mason Weekly Planner for Elementary Ages

 Free Charlotte Mason homeschooling weekly planner for elementary grades

 So, the second page of the weekly planner was designed specifically to give me an easy place to write each week’s focus.
-It includes large boxes for the memory verse, poem, and several other things that are important to my homeschool.
+It includes large boxes for the weekly memory verse, poem, and several other things that are important to my homeschool.

 Charlotte Mason Weekly Planning Pages Work Together Beautifully